veelenga/veelenga.github.io/_posts/2026-04-19-slack-meets-bedrock-analytics-monitoring-production.markdown

 ## Wrap-up

-Three posts, one system:

-1. [**The gateway**](/slack-meets-bedrock-building-the-gateway/) translates between Slack's WebSocket world and Bedrock's HTTP API.
-Socket Mode eliminates public endpoints.
-Thread timestamps map to sessions.
-A semaphore prevents overload.

-2. [**Knowledge and tools**](/slack-meets-bedrock-knowledge-bases-tools-action-groups/) make the agent useful.
-Separate knowledge bases for separate domains.
-Lambda-backed action groups for external system access.
-Code interpreter for computation.
-Descriptions drive routing.

-3. **Analytics and production** (this post) make the system observable and reliable.
-Firehose to S3 to Athena gives you SQL over every conversation.
-ECS with circuit breakers handles deployment.
-CloudWatch alarms catch failures.
+The most valuable thing you build isn't the bot itself.
+It's the analytics pipeline that shows you what people actually ask, what the agent can't answer, and where your documentation has gaps.
+That feedback loop improves both the bot and the organization it serves.

 The total infrastructure cost for a team-sized bot runs $15 to $40 per month.
 The dominant cost is Bedrock invocations.
 Everything else rounds to zero.

-The most valuable thing you build isn't the bot.
-It's the analytics pipeline that shows you what people actually ask, what the agent can't answer, and where your documentation has gaps.
-That feedback loop improves both the bot and the organization it serves.

 The entire gateway layer described across this series is implemented in [ark](https://github.com/crystal-autobot/ark).
 It handles Socket Mode, session management, Bedrock Agent invocation, trace parsing, analytics publishing, and Slack formatting in a single binary.
 If you're building something similar, it can save you a few weeks of plumbing.